example42/Example42-tutorials/slides/puppet-playground/10-puppet-playground.md

   You have:

-  A multi OS default playground P (Default Vagrantile provides multiple OS with Puppet apply integration)
+  A multi OS default playground (Default Vagrantile provides multiple OS with Puppet apply integration)

-    the **play** command to control and populate the playground
+  The **play** command to control and populate the playground

   Appliances toasters based on **Librarian-Puppet**

 # Installation

   Clone directly from GitHub to a new directory (here puppet-playground):

     git clone https://github.com/example42/puppet-playground.git puppet-playground

   Move into the newly created directory, from this point all commands are relative to this path:

     cd puppet-playground

-What you have is a normal Vagrant multi VM environment:
+  What you have is a normal Vagrant multi VM environment (on steroids):

     vagrant status

+# Play in the Puppet Playground

-# Play with Puppet
+  Play with Puppet code in the **manifests** directory:

-Once you see that Vagrant is doing its job, you can start to play with Puppet code: edit the default Puppet manifest applied on the boxes:

     vi manifests/init.pp

-This is your test playground: add resources, use modules, declare classes… You can place simple resources like:

-    file { 'motd':
-      path    => '/etc/motd',
-      content => 'Hi there',
-    }

-Or use modules you’ve previously placed in the modules/ dir.
+  Use modules in the **modules** directory:

-    class { 'wordpress':
-    }
+    ls -l modules/

+  View the **VagrantFile**

+    cat VagrantFile

+  Show the status of the playground

+    ./play status

 # Install modules from Puppet Forge

-  List the current module list
+  List the current modules

     ./play forge list